ghostnetic/blocklist-generator-extension/README.md

 - Easily input URLs of host files or blocklists to be combined.
 - Generates an adblock syntax filter by parsing host files and blocklists.
 - Removes duplicate entries and sorts the resulting list alphabetically.
-- Exports the combined filter list as a downloadable text file named "my-blocklist.txt."
+- Exports the combined filter list as a downloadable text file named "blocklist.txt."

 ## Installation